gerdemann/lazytube/README.md

 With this script it is possible to load YouTube videos at the click of a button.

-**Still work in progress.
-Feedback and pull requests are welcome.**

 ## Usage

 #### HTML